The Environmental Monitoring Data System (EnMoDS) is the ministry's primary database for environmental monitoring data.

 Data is analyzed in public or private sector laboratories.

-If you’re an EMS data provider, you’ll need to make significant changes to your upload files to continue submitting data to the province.
+EMS data providers must make significant changes to their upload files to continue submitting data to the province.

 Terminology changes for data providers